Proto:Crash Bandicoot 2: Cortex Strikes Back/September 29th, 1997 build

 In the warp room, three button combinations can be inputted:

-- Press Right, Down, Down, Left, X, Circle, Circle: Holding R2 brings up the Cortex hologram.
+- Press Right, Down, Down, Left, X, Circle, Circle = Holding R2 brings up the Cortex hologram, in order of appearance, each time a new one is triggered.

-- Press Right, Down, Down, Left, Down, Circle, Triangle, Circle: Clear the inventory, and block the elevator.
+- Press Right, Down, Down, Left, Down, Circle, Triangle, Circle = Turn off cheats.

 - Demo mode lacks the "Demo" text flashing on-screen.